wilsonmchiu/middleground/README.md

 The client fetches articles from the current day.

-Running `test_news.test_retrieval()` only ensures that the database has the up-to-date articles for one day.
-If the client fails to display any article, try running `test_news.test_retrieval()` again to update the database.
+Running `news_retrieval.populate_db()`only ensures that the database has the up-to-date articles for one day.
+If the client fails to display any article, try running `news_retrieval.populate_db()` again to update the database.

 -------